adobe/probot-serverless-openwhisk/README.md

 Deploy to openwhisk the following command or specify --deploy on the commandline:
 $ wsk action update probot-openwhisk-example --kind nodejs:10 --web raw dist/probot-openwhisk-example.zip

-Githup App Settings:
+GitHub App Settings:
 Homepage URL: https://adobeioruntime.net/api/v1/web/tripod/default/probot-openwhisk-example/probot
  Webhook URL: https://adobeioruntime.net/api/v1/web/tripod/default/probot-openwhisk-example
 ```

 ### Automatically deploy to openwhisk

-When passing the `--deploy` argument, the `wskbot` will try to deploy it ot OpenWhisk using the settings from
+When passing the `--deploy` argument, the `wskbot` will try to deploy it to OpenWhisk using the settings from
 `~/.wskprops`.
 Alternatively, you can also set the `WSK_NAMESPACE`, `WSK_AUTH`, `WSK_APIHOST` variables in your
 environment or `.env` file.